darkxeno/js-code-test/README.frontend.md

 You can play it visiting [this link](https://www.google.com/search?q=tic+tac+toe) of Google results.

 More requirements you complete, more points you will get.
-Evaluation of requirements completion will be executed both automatically and manually.

 # State requirements